moonman10/Paramount-DIY-Battery-EBIKE-Conversion-Project/README.md

 At full charge the battery has 54.6V.
 So Pmax = 54.6 x 18 = 982.8 W.

+This means the controller has a maximum battery side input power of 982.8 W when the battery is at max voltage.

-At nominal voltage of 46.8V the Pnominal = 46.8 x 18 = 842.4 W.
+At batteries nominal voltage of 46.8V the Pnominal = 46.8 x 18 = 842.4 W.

-These are theoretical power input values.
+These are theoretical power input values and do not tell us how much power the controller is delivering to the motor.

 3. Estimated Range:

-Using a 90% usable energy estimation, and an average estimated consumption of 17Wh/mile which is typical for this motor:
+Using a 90% usable energy estimation, and an average estimated consumption of 17Wh/mile which is typical for this type of motor:

 Range = Usable energy/(Wh/Mile) = (.9 X 608.4)/(17) = 32.2 miles.